-Amnesia is when a person can no longer memorize or recall information that is stored in memory.
-It is very rare, despite being a popular theme for movies and books.
+Amnesia is when a person can no longer recall information that is stored in their memory.
+It is a very rare condition, despite being a popular theme for movies and books.

-Our ability to recollect events and experiences involves a variety of complex brain processes.
-We still don’t understand exactly what happens when we commit something to memory, or when we try to retrieve data stored in our brain.
+A person’s ability to recall events and experiences involves a variety of complex brain processes.
+Researchers still do not understand exactly what happens when a person commits something to memory or retrieves information stored in the brain.

-- Anterograde amnesia: The person cannot remember new information.
-Things that happened recently and information that should be stored into short-term memory disappear.
-This usually results from a brain trauma, when a blow to the head causes brain damage, for example.
-The person will remember data and events that happened before the injury.
+- Anterograde amnesia: A person with anterograde amnesia cannot remember new information.
+This usually results from brain trauma, such as a blow to the head that causes brain damage.
+The person will have their full memory from the time before the injury.

-- Retrograde amnesia: In some ways the opposite of anterograde amnesia, the person cannot remember events that occurred before their trauma, but they remember what happened after it.
-Rarely, both retrograde and anterograde amnesia can
+- Retrograde amnesia: In some ways the opposite of anterograde amnesia, retrograde amnesia is when a person cannot remember events that occurred before their trauma, but they can remember what happened after it.
+In rare cases, both retrograde and anterograde amnesia can occur together.

-- Transient global amnesia: A temporary loss of all memory and, in severe cases, difficulty forming new memories.
+- Transient global amnesia: This is a temporary loss of all memory and, in severe cases, difficulty forming new memories.
 This is very rare and more likely in older adults with vascular (blood vessel) disease.

-- Traumatic amnesia: Memory loss results from a hard blow to the head, for instance, in a car accident.
-The person may experience a brief loss of consciousness or a coma.
-The amnesia is usually temporary, but how long it lasts normally depends on how severe the injury is.
+- Traumatic amnesia: This refers to memory loss resulting from a hard blow to the head, for instance, in a car accident.
+The person may experience a brief loss of consciousness or coma.
+This type of amnesia is usually temporary, but its duration often depends on the severity of the injury.
 Amnesia can be an important indicator of concussion.

-- Hysterical (fugue or dissociative) amnesia: Rarely, a person can forget not only their past but also their identity.
+- Fugue or dissociative amnesia: Rarely, a person can forget both their past and their identity.
 They may wake up and suddenly have no sense of who they are.
-Even if they look in the mirror, they do not recognize their own reflection.
-A driving license, credit cards, or ID card will be meaningless.
-It is usually triggered by an event that the person’s mind is unable to cope with properly.
-The ability to remember usually returns either slowly or suddenly within a few days, but the memory of the shocking event may never come back completely.
+The trigger is usually a traumatic event.
+The ability to remember commonly returns within minutes, hours, or days, but the memory of the triggering event may never come back completely.

-- Source amnesia: The person can remember certain information but not how or where they got that information.
+- Source amnesia: A person can remember certain information but not how or where they got it.